-NOTE: During Sudden Death, the winner of each individual match will be the player who wins the two-point rack.
+Note: During 8-Ball Sudden Death, the individual match winner will be the player who wins the two-point rack.

-9-BALL SUDDEN DEATH - Sudden Death will be in effect if the first rack of the fifth individual match is not struck prior to the match time reaching the 3-hour mark or a time designated by the Tournament Director.
-Once Sudden Death is in effect, each object ball pocketed will be worth 2 points, except the 9-ball which will be worth 4 points.
+9-ball - This format is implemented 3 hours or a time designated by the Tournament Director into a 9-Ball match.
+The rack must be struck in the fifth individual match by the Sudden Death mark, or all subsequent individual matches will consist of all points earned being doubled.
+Each object ball pocketed will count as two points and the 9-ball will count as four points.

 These time limits may vary.
-See the Tournament Director for more information on when Sudden Death goes into effect.
+See the Tournament Director for more information when Sudden Death goes into effect.

-- 5. DECLARING PLAYERS Once both teams in a match have declared a player, the players cannot be changed unless the player declared by one team puts that team in jeopardy of violating the 23-Rule. - 6.
+- 5. DECLARING PLAYERS Once both teams in a match have declared a player, the players cannot be changed unless the player declared by one team puts that team in jeopardy of violating the Team Skill Level Limit rule or the Limited Senior Skill Level rule. - 6.
 COACHING A time-out may be taken to coach a player only once per game.
-If a coach suggests a time-out to the player, the time-out will be charged even if the player disagrees with the decision to take the time-out.
+If a teammate suggests a timeout to the player, the time-out will be charged even if the player disagrees with the decision to take the time-out.
 However, if a player requests a time-out and the coach refuses to take the time-out, no time-out will be charged.
 Scorekeepers should mark all coaching time-outs on the scoresheet.
 When the player has ball-in-hand, coaches are allowed to place the cue ball during a coaching time-out.
 All rules regarding fouling the cue ball apply to a coach when they place the cue ball for a player.